dnsvee/Java/Forth/README.md

 Line\sone\nLine\stwo\n
 ```

+Any object can be converted to a string.

 ```
 word	stack notation	explanation
-"	( -- b ) 	macro; parses a word from the input buffer and puts it on the stack strlen  ( a -- b ) 	b is length of a:string
+"	( -- b ) 	macro; parses a word from the input buffer and puts it on the stack strlen  ( a -- b ) 	b is length of a:string str!   	( a -- b )	b is a.toString()
 ```

 ## Stack ordering